PetShop-Projet-Web-Full-Stack/petShopApiWiki/Writerside/topics/Create-user.md

 # Create user

+This endpoint is used to create a new user.

 <note>
     You need a CSRF token to make this request to the server use Get CSRF cookie request to get it.
 </note>
+> the password must be at least 8 characters long.
 <api-endpoint openapi-path="./../openapi.yaml" endpoint="/api/register" method="POST">
     <request>
         <sample lang="JSON" title="Payload">